 Plump: To allow a food, such as raisins, to soak in a liquid, which generally increases its volume.

 Poach: To cook gently over very low heat, in barely simmering water to cover.

 Proof: To allow a yeast dough to rise before baking.
-Also, a term that indicates the amount of alcohol in a distilled liquor.
+Also, the amount of alcohol in a distilled liquor.

 Purée: To mash or grind food until completely smooth.